Our doors are open to parents from 9:00 AM–2:00 PM, and to families from 10:00 AM–2:00 PM Monday–Thursday. You don’t need a reason to stop by.

 Reassess your needs & continue to build a strong family.

 Parenting doesn’t come with a handbook and too often we rely on our experience of being parented as a guide.
 Safe & Sound offers parenting classes on healthy parenting behaviors, child development, and discipline.
-These classes are held at various times throughout the year.
+These classes are held at various times throughout the year, childcare is provided.

 Child abuse is preventable.
 In an effort to help end abuse and protect our children, we offer lessons to children about safety and how to protect themselves.